Buying Guides By Ethan Parker March 31, 2026 10 min read

 🧾 Final takeaway: which winter tire should you buy?

-• Want strong all-around performance with daily comfort and quieter driving: Continental VikingContact 8
+• Want all-around daily comfort in mixed winter roads: choose Continental VikingContact 8.

-• Want long tread life plus reliable winter grip: Michelin X-Ice Snow SUV
+• Want long tread-life confidence: consider Michelin X-Ice Snow SUV.

 Ethan Parker